 Getting value for money isn’t the same as choosing the cheapest options.

 In the narrow streets, you’ll constantly see young guys delivering palettes of large boxes on wheeled carriers.
 These overheads contribute in part to the high taxes levied by the local government.

-The city is firmly on the “European Tour”, and attracts plenty of well-heeled visitors, notably Asians who are fast becoming the wealthiest tourists, popular with the Gondoliers.
+The city is firmly on the “European Tour”, and attracts plenty of well-heeled visitors (popular with the Gondoliers), notably Asians who are fast becoming the wealthiest tourists.